- Autumn and spring semesters

 - Preparation of final thesis based on work done at a company

-The course in Energy Systems offers a wide spectrum of core subjects in engineering and the natural sciences with a particular focus on mechanical engineering.
+The course in Energy Engineering offers a wide spectrum of core subjects in engineering and the natural sciences with a particular focus on mechanical engineering.
 The regular time for completion is three and a half years, and students require 210to graduate.

 Since the modules are structured to guide students to their chosen specialization, students constantly pick up on the knowledge they've acquired, apply this to new questions and thus expand their knowledge base.